shenwei356/seqkit/doc/docs/usage.md

 but it's not fast enough for large genome like human genome.
 Though, it's fast enough for microbial genomes.

+When using flag --circular, end position of matched subsequence that crossing genome sequence end would be greater than sequence length.

 Usage:
   seqkit locate [flags]

 Flags:
-      --bed                       output in BED6 format -d, --degenerate                pattern/motif contains degenerate base
+      --bed                       output in BED6 format -c  --circular                  circular genome
+  -d, --degenerate                pattern/motif contains degenerate base
       --gtf                       output in GTF format -h, --help                      help for locate